dyhes/zulip/templates/zerver/integrations/git.md

-Get Zulip notifications for your Git repositories!
+Get Aloha notifications for your Git repositories!

 1. {!create-an-incoming-webhook.md!}